horaciovelvetine/ForceDrawnGraphs/README.md

 There are more than 141 million statements, and some 60 million additional entries in this (Wikipedia) dataset.
 Given this volume of data, each call to the DB (to write) will be the most costly part of the process.
 This write is done using the `PreparedStatement` class [docs](https://docs.oracle.com/en/java/javase/17/docs/api/java.sql/java/sql/PreparedStatement.html), which provides the unique opportunity to dig into the PreparedStatement and see if and how the amount of data included with each commit effects the performance.

-Goal: What is the optimal size of the batch to be included in each commit?
+Goal: Determine the optimal size of the batch to be included in each commit.

-Hypothesis: Given the inclusion of the `executeLargeUpdate()` method [docs](https://docs.oracle.com/en/java/javase/17/docs/api/java.sql/java/sql/PreparedStatement.html#executeLargeUpdate()) it is likely there are diminishing returns as the size of the batch is increased, and so the limiting factor will be .
-Albeit, at some (integer overflow) point the `executeLargeUpdate` method would be required, but I believe this method is intended for running a large update across _all_ rows of a table to adjust something globally (like a timestamp).
+Hypothesis: Given the inclusion of the `executeLargeUpdate()` method [docs](https://docs.oracle.com/en/java/javase/17/docs/api/java.sql/java/sql/PreparedStatement.html#executeLargeUpdate()) I think there will be diminishing returns as the size of the batch is increased, so the limiting factor will be some combination of my hardware limitations.
+As the number of records increases point the `executeLargeUpdate` method must be required, but I believe this method is intended for running a large update across _all_ rows of a table to adjust something globally (like a timestamp) and not for writing new info to the database.

-Processes: `BuildLocalSet` contains the majority of the code for this module and is initialized with the `build` command.
-Tests are run on the same data (item.csv) to compare a variety of batch sizes for each commit.
+Processes: `BuildLocalSet.java` class contains the majority of the code for this module and is initialized with the `build()` command.
+Each test is run on the same data (item.csv) to compare a variety of batch sizes for each commit.
 The import process is halted after the `sampleSizeLimit` is reached, and the time taken for the process is recorded.
 The data was pulled into Excel for analysis and visualization.

 Batch sizes were: 100, 1000, 2500, 5000, 10000, 25000, 50000, 100000 objects per commit.
 Below is a snippet of the main method behind the import process.